uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/design.md

 You can use programs but hopefully will never have to access the hardware or the more complex parts of the operating system such as drivers.
 This again reduces the complexity of the system because each layer only needs to know about the layer directly below it, not any others.

-Each layer in the system needs to provide an interface so that the layer above it can communicate with it.
+Each layer in the system needs to provide an interface so that the layer above can communicate with it.
 For example, a processor provides a set of instructions to the operating system; the operating system provides commands to programs to create or delete files on the hard drive; a program provides buttons and commands so that you can interact with it.

 One layer knows nothing about the internal workings of the layer below; it only needs to know how to use the layer’s interface.